-- 3. (Red Hat systems only) Insert and mount the CXFS MultiOS Client 3.4 Kernel distribution for Linux Client CD-ROM.
+- 3. (Red Hat systems only) Insert and mount the CXFS MultiOS Client 4.0 XFS & DMAPI for the RHEL4 Client CD.
 Change to the directory containing the appropriate kernel RPM for your system, according to the information about upgrading the kernel in the operating system documentation.
 Then install the kernel, the DMAPI modules, and XFS modules, as follows: - a.
-Use the following command to install the kernel RPM on Red Hat systems:
+Install the DMAPI kernel module RPM on Red Hat systems: